 The step-by-step contract procedure for most single-family home purchases is standard.
 The purchase agreement used is a standard document approved by the California Association of Realtors, written by attorneys, to protect all parties involved in a real estate transaction.

-We Explain Purchase Contracts To You So You Understand
+I Explain Purchase Contracts To You So You Understand

 Real Estate Consultation